 Knowing the real position of the business

-Start-up or relatively small, family owned businesses are always inclined towards managing all the business functions in-house, and keeping all information to themselves.
-In doing so, decision makers may not not have a clear picture of the actual business performanceor of the risks to which it is exposed.
+Start-up or relatively small, family-owned businesses are always inclined towards managing all the business functions in-house and keeping all information to themselves.
+In doing so, decision-makers may not have a clear picture of the actual business performance or of the risks to which it is exposed.
 Consequently, plans for future development could emerge from an incorrect assessment of the present performance thus leading to opportunity loss.

 Staying on track with Public Policy and Regulatory Change

 One of the often overlooked aspects of running a highly profitable business is ensuring that your business adheres to the laws of the land.
 Any new regulation or levy of tax forces organisations to take a new look at their processes and ways of doing business.
 In such phases of uncertainty, business owners and senior management often find it challenging to keep their bookkeeping error-free so as to comply with the new regulations.
 A periodic audit allows the organisation to stay aligned with the existing regulations and adhere to the new ones.
 This ensures that the incidences of penalties arising out of non-compliance are minimised.

 Introduction of VAT in the UAE is a great example of this.
 Due to the complexity associated with administering the new tax, businesses found it best to engage with external tax consultants.